BlairCurrey/codebase-serializer/README.md

 - [ ] handle more filetypes in the outputted md codeblocks
 - [x] copy to clipboard (only macos tested)
+- [ ] make save to markdown/copy to clipboard configurable instead of always doing both. if not saving to markdown, should not take outfile as input

 Some additional args to help control what's included: